Support & Feedback

 WeWillWrite has a robust filter to catch inappropriate language and prevent students from using classmates' names in their texts.
 Any texts that violate these rules are automatically removed from the game.
 Additionally, you will be able to see which texts were removed by navigating to "Student Texts" in the sidebar of the portal.

-However, no filter is perfect.
-You have the ability to moderate during the final rounds by removing any texts you find inappropriate.
+You also have the ability to moderate during the final rounds by replacing texts that don’t meet your expectations.
 To minimize issues, we recommend setting clear rules and expectations beforehand and giving students a quick overview of the game.

 From our experience with teachers in our pilot program in Norway, students are highly motivated to participate in the final round and have their work read by the teacher.
-They quickly learn that inappropriate texts can be removed, which encourages them to stay on track and meet expectations.
-The same goes for "nonsense" texts!
+They quickly learn that inappropriate texts can be removed, which encourages them to stay on track.

 -